microsoft/CSS-Exchange/docs/Admin/CrossTenantMailboxMigrationValidation.md

 .\CrossTenantMailboxMigrationValidation.ps1 -CheckOrgs -LogPath C:\Temp\LogFile.txt
 ```

-This will prompt you for the soureTenantId and TargetTenantId, establish 3 remote powershell sessions (one to the source EXO tenant, one to the target EXO tenant and another one to AAD target tenant), and will validate the migration endpoint on the target tenant, AAD applicationId on target tenant and the Orgnization relationship on both tenants.
+This will prompt you for the sourceTenantId and TargetTenantId, establish 3 remote powershell sessions (one to the source EXO tenant, one to the target EXO tenant and another one to AAD target tenant), and will validate the migration endpoint on the target tenant, AAD applicationId on target tenant and the Organization relationship on both tenants.

 ### EXAMPLE 4
 ```powershell
 .\CrossTenantMailboxMigrationValidation.ps1 -SDP -LogPath C:\Temp\LogFile.txt
 ```

-This will prompt you for the soureTenantId and TargetTenantId, establish 3 remote powershell sessions (one to the source EXO tenant, one to the target EXO tenant and another one to AAD target tenant), and will collect all the relevant information (config-wise) so it can be used for troubleshooting and send it to Microsoft Support if needed.
+This will prompt you for the sourceTenantId and TargetTenantId, establish 3 remote powershell sessions (one to the source EXO tenant, one to the target EXO tenant and another one to AAD target tenant), and will collect all the relevant information (config-wise) so it can be used for troubleshooting and send it to Microsoft Support if needed.

 ### EXAMPLE 5
 ```powershell